1. Home

 Added to this, the sharp decline in international aid has had consequences including reduced vaccination coverage and increased malnutrition among children.

 Before the conflict, around 78,000 children under five were dying each year due to preventable causes such as malaria.
-Since 15 April, around 50,000 children with accurate malnutrition have had their treatment disrupted.
+In the first four months after 15 April, around 50,000 children with accurate malnutrition had their treatment disrupted.

 The stark reality is that Sudan’s healthcare system has been on the verge of collapse for decades.
 However, with the rapidly deteriorating humanitarian and security situation, low-running supplies and under-pressure staff, it is now at breaking point.